ekernf01/knockoffs_quick_demo/README.md

-# knockoffs_quick_demo

-A quick demonstration of the most important distinctive features of rlookc.
+This repo gives a quick demonstration of the most important distinctive features of rlookc, supporting one figure from our recent manuscript.
 For related work on this project, check out the [central project repo](https://github.com/ekernf01/knockoffs_paper).